-- 25. On 23 November 2017, the hearing took place before the IOC DC at the IOC Headquarter in Lausanne, Switzerland.
-The Athlete attended the hearing via videoconference and was represented by legal counsel and assisted by an interpreter. - 26.
-On 1 December 2017, the IOC DC issued its decision against the Athlete and notified the operative part of that decision.
-The reasoned version of that decision (the "Appealed Decision") was rendered by the IOC DC on 22 December 2017. - 27.
-In the Appealed Decision the IOC DC noted that it would not apply collective sanctions against the Russian athletes as was done by other sporting organisations, but would examine each case individually and only sanction athletes in respect to whom it finds that there is enough evidence of their personal implication in violations of the anti-doping rules.
-It highlighted however that, in all cases, even the Athlete's case, once the existence of a general scheme aimed at cheating is established, this scheme would be taken into consideration in assessing the evidence before it concerning each individual athlete. - 28.
-Concerning the assessment of the evidence of a cover-up, the IOC DC held that this is typically either witness evidence or circumstantial evidence from which the application of the process can be inferred.
+- 22. On 27 November 2017, the IOC DC issued its decision against the Athlete and notified the operative part of that decision (the "Appealed Decision").
+On 22 December 2017, the IOC DC provided the reasons for its decision in the form of a statement setting out the principles applied in its decisions.
+As it concerns the Athlete, the IOC DC's statement and the application of the principles set forth therein form the basis of her appeal to the CAS (the IOC DC's decision dated 27 November 2017, as well as the statement that followed on 22 December 2017, are referred to as the "Appealed Decision"). - In the Appealed Decision, the IOC DC noted that it would not apply collective sanctions against the Russian athletes as was done by other sporting organisations, but would examine each case individually and only sanction athletes in respect to whom it finds that there is enough evidence of their personal implication in violations of the anti-doping rules.
+It highlighted however that, in all cases, even the Athlete's case, once the existence of a general scheme aimed at cheating is established, this scheme would be taken into consideration in assessing the evidence before it concerning each individual athlete. - Concerning the assessment of the evidence of a cover-up, the IOC DC held that this is typically 24. either witness evidence or circumstantial evidence from which the application of the process can be inferred.
 The assessment of evidence of this type requires the decision making-body to make a global evaluation of all the elements at its disposal, to weigh their significance and to determine whether and how each element fits with, and corroborates, the other elements, as in a puzzle.
-At the end of the process, the decision making-body must be "comfortably satisfied" that the global picture presented by the available evidence corresponds to reality. - 29.
+At the end of the process, the decision making-body must be "comfortably satisfied" that the global picture presented by the available evidence corresponds to reality. - 25.
 On the basis of the assessment of the evidence at its disposition, the IOC DC set out the conclusions that such assessment allows for the existence of a cover-up scheme and the implication of the athletes, in general.
 On these two aspects, the IOC DC confirmed that it found as established beyond any doubt, which also means to its comfortable satisfaction, that the cover-up scheme, which has been described in the McLaren Report based on the explanations of Dr Rodchenkov, was indeed implemented in Sochi.
-Regarding the implication of the athletes, and without reference to the Athlete in particular, the IOC DC considered that it was comfortably satisfied it was more probable that the "athletes were implicated in the above scheme, either from the start or ad hoc, and they were aware thereof and participated therein" rather than the "scheme has been implemented, without the athletes knowing, nor participating". - 30.
-The IOC DC then addressed the circumstances specific to the Athlete in light of these first findings and found that the participation of the Athlete in the doping scheme was established to its comfortable satisfaction for the same reasons that led to the conclusion of the existence of the scheme and the implications of the athletes in said scheme, and, more specifically, for the following reasons: - (i) the Athlete was one of the athletes listed on the Duchess List.
-The IOC DC already drew a decisive inference from this element alone; - (ii) two sample bottles of the Athlete featured conclusive multiple;
+Regarding the implication of the athletes, and without reference to the Athlete in particular, the IOC DC considered that it was comfortably satisfied it was more probable that the "athletes were implicated in the above scheme, either from the start or ad hoc, and they were aware thereof and participated therein" rather than the "scheme has been implemented, without the athletes knowing, nor participating". - 26.
+The IOC DC then addressed the circumstances specific to the Athlete in light of these first findings and found that the participation of the Athlete in the doping scheme was established to its comfortable satisfaction for the same reasons that led to the conclusion of the existence of the scheme and the implications of the athletes in said scheme, and, more specifically, for the following reasons: - the Athlete was one of the athletes listed on the Duchess List.
+The IOC DC already drew a decisive inference from this element alone; - (ii) one sample bottle of the Athlete featured conclusive multiple T-marks;